-Textbook reading is different
+Why textbook reading is different

 Here are some of the key findings we addressed:

-- There is too much distraction, too much “helpfulness” that students have to sub-consciously learn to ignore so they can think about what they’re reading, studying and learning.
+- There is too much distraction, too much well-intentioned “helpfulness” that students actually have to sub-consciously learn to ignore so they can think about what they’re reading, studying and learning.
 How can we create the focus, calmness and clarity that are necessary for effective learning?

 - Made it easier to judge whether a section is text-dense, full of charts, long or short, and easier to spot that one visual element you’re flipping through looking for.

 - On mobile devices, created a direct, gestural method for moving between the thumbnail view and a list view, and a “mini table of contents.”

 - Paper – tested the recognition and understanding of various visual metaphors for conveying length, structure and location within contents.
 Some of the ideas were not even noticed by testers, or simply too abstract.
 A line at the bottom of the window was mistaken for a horizontal scrollbar, for example.

 - High fidelity – for user testing we needed to give readers the working mechanics within a broad swath of content—and with different types of content—to ensure the testing context aligned with the real-world scenarios.
 Using Principle, InVision, HTML/CSS/JS and Keynote, various prototypes were tested.

 - Refinement – At first, our solutions confused readers.
 They not only addressed the sense of place and overview needs, but they also indicated which sections of the book were assigned as homework and when those assignments were due.
 Most users found that confusing, distracting and unnecessary.
 When we limited the scope to just showing the book overview and one’s current and most recent place in it, students found that useful.

 Our team was were awarded two design patents for this work.